York Disability Week

-We would love to hear from you if you or your organisation or group is planning any events to celebrate Disability History Month (Nov-December) and/or York Disability Week 2021 (27th Nov to 4th Dec) which includes the UN International Day for People with Disabilities on 3rd December.
+We would love to hear from you if you or your organisation or group ran events to celebrate Disability History Month (Nov-December) and/or York Disability Week 2022 (26th Nov to 3rd Dec) that we missed and would like to be added to our mailing list for next year.

 The International Day for People with Disabilities 3rd December